directus-labs/guest-authoring/next-auth-with-directus/index.md

 cd client
 ```

-Start the Nextjs server with the this will open up the default Nextjs page template for a new project.
+Start the Nextjs server with the command below.
+This will open up the default Nextjs page template for a new project.

 ```bash
 npm run dev